Automotive, Technology

 After Long Road Trips

 Road trips across the country can leave your car covered in insects, tar, and road dust.
 These elements can strongly adhere to your car’s surface, making it harder to clean if left for too long.
-Treat your car to a high-pressure wash after returning from a long trip to remove stubborn grime and restore its shine.
+Treat your car to a thorough wash after returning from a long trip to remove stubborn grime and restore its shine.

 Following Summer Construction Zones